How To Prevent Your Treadmill From Tripping a Circuit Breaker

 How To Prevent Your Treadmill From Tripping a Circuit

 If the problem of your treadmill tripping a circuit persists, it will help to contact an electrician to help you find the best solutions for the problem.
-For example, your electrician may advise you to use a different treadmill model or power outlets.
+For example, your electrician may advise you to use a different treadmill model or power outlet.
 In addition, some people use a surge protector, like the Tripp Lite ISOBAR4ULTRA from Amazon.com, to prevent overloads.
+They help to smooth out power draw peaks.

 Suggested: Can you plug a treadmill into an extension cord?